Changtzuan/ici_big_data_social_analysis/README.md

 ![Q4_ Distribution of Entity Types (Trump-Related News)](Analysis/Q4%20Entity%20Network%20Analysis/Distribution%20of%20Entity%20Types%20(Trump-Related%20News).png)
 The bar chart depicting the distribution of entity types in Trump-related news further clarifies the focus of media reporting.
 The most frequently mentioned entities are people (PERSON) and geopolitical entities (GPE), emphasizing the centrality of individuals and countries or regions in news stories about Trump.
 Organizations (ORG) and dates (DATE) also feature prominently, reflecting the importance of institutions, political parties, and the timing of events in the news cycle.
 Quantitative entities, such as numbers, percentages, and monetary amounts, appear regularly, indicating that economic analysis and statistical reporting are common themes.
 Other entity types, including demographic groups, locations, and specific events, point to the broad and varied contexts in which Trump is discussed.

+### **🔍 More Detailed Analyses Available**

+For readers seeking deeper insights, additional charts and analyses are provided in the `Analysis` folder.
+This includes:
+- Media-specific and category-specific versions of the entity network diagrams (Q4)
+- Media breakdowns for vocabulary/framing (Q1)
+- Temporal and sentiment trends by media outlet (Q3) Please refer to the relevant subfolders within `Analysis` for these extended visualizations and breakdowns.

 ### 🤖 LLM Performance Benchmark
 ![InnoFest (1)](https://github.com/user-attachments/assets/c06e6ebe-68a6-45e2-a243-b1a56051416a)

 ![InnoFest (4)](https://github.com/user-attachments/assets/d07fe31a-63e0-47f3-84b4-609ee8eda014)

-We evaluated multiple LLMs—including ChatGPT (4o, 4.1, o3), DeepSeek, Qwen, and LLaMA 3.3, with the use of both single-stage and multi-stage sentiment classification strategies.
-Our goal was to assess their ability to accurately label politically nuanced Mandarin news content.
-ChatGPT o3 consistently demonstrated the most balanced performance across precision, contextual reasoning, and label stability.
+We conducted a comprehensive evaluation of various large language models (LLMs), including several versions of ChatGPT (4o, 4.1, o3), DeepSeek, Qwen, and LLaMA 3.3, using both single-stage and multi-stage sentiment classification approaches.
+The primary objective was to measure each model’s precision and effectiveness in classifying politically nuanced Mandarin news articles.
+According to our benchmark results, ChatGPT o3 consistently achieved the highest overall performance, excelling in precision, contextual understanding, and the stability of its labeling.
+This suggests that ChatGPT o3 is particularly well-suited for tasks requiring nuanced interpretation and reliable sentiment analysis in complex political contexts.

 ## Results

-[Provide a summary of your findings and conclusions, including any recommendations or implications for future research.
-Be sure to explain how your results address your research question or problem statement.]
+Our analysis found that Taiwanese media coverage of Donald Trump during the 2024 U.S. presidential election was largely neutral, though some outlets consistently showed more supportive or oppositional stances.
+Coverage peaked around major campaign events, with a brief rise in supportive sentiment following Trump’s victory.
+Reporting frequently referenced key political figures and international actors, highlighting the global context of the election.
+Entity network analysis confirmed Trump’s centrality in media narratives and revealed dense links to other prominent individuals and countries.
+In evaluating large language models for sentiment and framing analysis, we found that while models such as ChatGPT o3 performed relatively well, there is still considerable room for improvement in accurately capturing the nuances of Mandarin political news.

+Going forward, enhancing the performance of LLMs in sentiment and framing analysis should be a priority.
+We recommend further fine-tuning models on high-quality, annotated Mandarin datasets and developing more sophisticated evaluation metrics tailored to the complexities of political reporting.
+In addition, future research could expand the dataset to include a broader range of Taiwanese media sources and investigate the effects of media framing on public opinion.
+Collaboration between computational researchers and media scholars will be valuable in refining analytic tools and deepening our understanding of media narratives.
+Making annotated datasets and analytic resources publicly available would also support transparency and encourage further advancements in this field.

 ## Contributors